ktch/ktch.github.com/_posts/2011-10-05-kitchen-logo.md

 categories: work
 image: kitchenlogo.jpg
 author: Zach Phillips
+synopsis: Creating your company's mark can be extremely nerve-racking.
+Hire a professional.
+Brad Wason was our choice.
 ---

 If it's true that [design is how it works](http://daringfireball.net/2012/02/walter_isaacson_steve_jobs), then that's the kind of designer I would consider myself.
 Though I've done quite a bit of visual design in my life, including this site, I've not had much formal training in proper graphic design and typography, so when it came time to create a mark for my new company, I felt I needed to go with [a pro](http://twitter.com/bradwason).
 Luckily, Brad Wason, at the time heading 23rd&5th, needed a quick video done for a pro-bono client of his, so I was able to barter my work on that video towards the creation of what would become the logo for the Kitchen.